 Why Should I Upgrade

-Gigya's Android SDK v4.0 is a complete redesign of the previous Android SDK version.
+Gigya's Android SDK v4.0.x is a complete redesign of the previous Android SDK version.

 When we approached it, we first consulted the developers that experienced its implementation in their mobile app and together we defined 3 leading aspects to it: